 In the meantime, he began exhibiting frequently for the most important Italian exhibitions (Venice, Milan, Rome, Florence) and in Paris.

 His Parisian and American period

-In 1905, in the wake of the Russo-Japanese war and the first revolutionary outbreaks, Troubetzkoy left Russia to take refuge in Finland and then Milan, finally settling in Paris where he was invited to make a monument to Tolstoj.
-The following year he became a member of Société Nouvelle des Peintres et Sculpteurs, presided over by Auguste Rodin, and painted many eminent figures in the French capital.
-In 1908, at painter Sargent’s London studio he completed his first George Bernard Shaw bust.
+In 1905, in the wake of the Russo-Japanese war and the first revolutionary outbreaks, Troubetzkoy left Russia to take refuge first in Finland and then in Milan, and at the end in Paris where he was invited to make a monument to Tolstoj.
+The following year he became a member of the “Société Nouvelle des Peintres et Sculpteurs”, presided by Auguste Rodin, and painted many eminent figures in the French capital.
+In 1908, at Sargent’s studio in London, he completed his first George Bernard Shaw bust.

-In his large Hollywood studio he met and sculpted many film actors such as Mary Pickford and Douglas Fairbanks senior, alternating portraiture with vegetarian subjects or American folklore such as cowboys, rodeo and Red Indians.
+In his large Hollywood studio, he met and sculpted many film actors such as Mary Pickford and Douglas Fairbanks senior, alternating portraiture with vegetarian subjects or American folklore such as cowboys, rodeo, and Red Indians.

 In 1921 Paolo Troubetzkoy returned to Paris where he rented a villa with a studio in the Neuilly Sur Seine suburb while during summer he stayed at Ca’ Bianca in Suna on Lake Maggiore.

 In 1923 Pallanza town commissioned him a monument to the fallen.
 In 1934 he traveled to Egypt to exhibit in Alexandria and Cairo.